Divine Imagery Is Everywhere ™

 I think this has a subliminal effect on people.
 People are always staring at their screens.
 Looking at my art

-becomes friendly to them even if I have painted an explosion.
+becomes friendly to them even if I have painted skull or an explosion.

 By using the trademark Divine Imagery Is Everywhere. ™, I subscribe to a belief that ideas flow through